eerohele/blog.flowthing.me/posts/seque.markdown

 ;;=> "Elapsed time: 1004.38591 msecs"
 ```

 Cool!
-We can now use `slow-inc` to write a function that returns a lazy seq of numbers:
+We can now use `slow-inc` to write a function that returns a lazy seq of integers:

 ```clojure
 (defn lazy-nums